-Home » Schlage Encode Plus vs Encode vs Connect 2026: The Only Smart Lock With Apple Home Key — Full Pricing and Which Model to Buy
+Home » Schlage Encode Plus vs Encode vs Connect 2026 Update: Cameras, Monitoring, Smart Home Fit, and 3-Year Cost

 Schlage makes three smart locks worth considering in 2026: the Encode Plus (Apple Home Key), the Encode (WiFi, no hub), and the Connect (Z-Wave for alarm systems).
 All three earn ANSI Grade 1 — the highest residential security rating.
 The difference comes down to smart home integration and price.